What Is Alcoholism?

 Does Problem Drinking Lead to Alcoholism?

+Problem drinking by definition does not mean that a problem drinker is addicted to alcohol and is suffering with an AUD -meaning an Alcohol Use Disorder.
 Not all problem drinkers will become alcoholics, particularly if they recognize the impact their drinking has and obtain appropriate alcohol treatment.
 However, problem drinkers who continue to consume alcohol frequently may be at risk of developing alcoholism.

 As the body becomes used to consuming alcohol, the risk of dependency increases and physical addiction can occur.
 And although a problem drinker may not currently be physically addicted to alcohol, continued drinking could lead to physical dependency and, therefore, alcoholism.